Cheeky Heating, Cooling & Plumbing Blog: Archive for the ‘Heating’ Category

 gas-jets-of-a-furnace

 Today’s furnaces even have a higher efficiency rating than just a short decade ago.
-In fact, the highest AFUE (annual fuel utilization efficiency) rating for a gas furnace is 98%.
+In fact, the highest AFUE (annual fuel utilization efficiency) rating for a natural gas furnace is 98%.
+Newer furnace models typically achieve higher annual fuel utilization efficiency (AFUE) ratings than older models.
 Trust us, that’s efficient!
+Optimizing furnace performance is even more effective when combined with upgrades like professional air sealing services, which prevent heated air from escaping your home.

 In addition to high efficiency, you want to know you can rely on safety when it comes to your heating system, right?
 Gas furnaces certainly are not dangerous by nature.
-However, if you don’t take care of your furnace as you should, then it can certainly become dangerous.
+However, if you don’t take care of your furnace as you should, then it can certainly become dangerous, something a home energy audit can reveal before it becomes a costly or hazardous issue.

 Read on to learn more!